 Out Of Control: Superbugs and the Meat Industry

-The root of the problem of antibiotic resistance comes from an overuse of antibiotics themselves, and one of the ways that antibiotics are used carelessly is with livestock.[iii]
+The root of the problem of antibiotic resistance comes from an overuse of antibiotics themselves, and one of the ways that antibiotics tends to be overused is with livestock.[iii]

 While humans need a prescription to gain access to antibiotics, farmers aren’t under the same requirements for their animals and can administer them with minimal regulation.
+(Please see the update at the beginning of this section.)
 In 2011, almost 30 million pounds of antibiotics were used for animal production, which was almost four times the amount used by the national human population.[iv]

 Why are so many antibiotics given to animals?